Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 Main attractions on this itinerary

-South Coast: from Melbourne to Perth through Adelaide
+South Coast: Melbourne to Perth through Adelaide

 Melbourne to Perth